When:

 • Fabian Lütz, University of Lausanne

-We will offer this event as a brown-bag lunch in a hybrid format.
+We will offer this event as a brown-bag lunch in a hybrid format, with a limited lunch served onsite.
 If you are available to attend in-person, please join us on the seventh floor of the Geneva Centre for Security Policy (GCSP).
 Please note that in-person attendance is limited to 25 participants and that spots will be allocated on a first-come, first-served basis.
 In-person participants are invited to bring their own lunch.